MIGG-NTU/SeisTomo_Tutorials/_sources/computer/command-lines.rst.txt

 cut
 +++

 `cut <https://man.linuxde.net/cut>`__ is a command for cutting out the sections from each line of files and writing the result to standard output.
 It can be used to cut parts of a line by byte position, character and field.
-It provides us more freedom to rename a file than ``awk``.
-Often used options include column indicator ``-c``, and combination of ``-d`` (seperator) and ``-f`` (field number) to realize the extraction of certain sections in the ASCII-format file.
-Here we use command ``cut`` to extract the origin time agian showing its powerfulness compared to command ``awk``.
+Often used options include column indicator ``-c``, and combination of ``-d`` (seperator) and ``-f`` (field number) to realise the extraction of certain sections in the ASCII-format file.

 .. code-block:: console